From childhood to retirement, social policies are important at all stages of our lives. Find out what EU rules Parliament is working on.

 Launched in 1957, the European Social Fund is the EU’s main tool for promoting employment and social inclusion.
 It has helped millions of people to learn new skills and find jobs.

 The European Network of Employment Services (Eures) is a job mobility network that provides information, guidance and recruitment and placement services to job seekers and employers.
-In 2016, Parliament approved a new law to revamp it to better match labour market supply and demand.

 To tackle youth unemployment, EU countries agreed in 2013 to launch the Youth Guarantee, an EU initiative to give everyone under 25 years a good quality offer of employment, continued education, an apprenticeship or a traineeship within a period of four months of becoming unemployed or leaving formal education.